How can we identify, understand and solve the ethical dilemmas that emerge in a business situation?

-This is a 2 day course that surveys a number of frameworks and models that can be used to cope with moral and ethical dilemmas.
-Famous cases will be used to provide a realistic grounding to the content and participants will be tasked to apply those concepts and discuss their insights.
-A particular emphasis is placed on the concept of justice, and how
+This is a short course that surveys a number of frameworks and models that can be used to cope with moral and ethical dilemmas.
+Famous cases will be used to provide a realistic grounding to the content, and participants will be tasked to apply those concepts and discuss their insights.
+The course is heavily group-focused and includes case discussion and role playing activities.

-- Who’s Responsible for the Drawbridge Drama? by Mueller, U., and Schaefer, U., ESMT ES1042-PDF-ENG, 2010
+- “Who’s Responsible for the Drawbridge Drama?” by Mueller, U., and Schaefer, U., European School of Management & Technology, 2010

 - Learning objective: The case introduces students to topics such as “responsible leadership” and “responsible business”.
 It also provides an engaging illustration of how people look at the same context or phenomenon, but reach very different interpretations and judgments.

 - Healy, P., and Soltes, E., “Rajat Gupta” Harvard Business School case no. 9-117-004, January 2018

 - Waytz, A., and Kilibarda, V., 2014, “Through the Eyes of a Whistle-Blower”, Kellogg School of Management

 - Friedman, M., “The Social Responsibility of Business is to Increase its Profits” New York Times Magazine, September 13th 1970 [PDF version here]

 - “Just good business” Special Report, The Economist, January 2008

 - Alchian, A., 1950, “Uncertainty, Evolution, and Economic Theory“, Journal of Political Economy, 58(3):211-221

 - Beard, S., “Deep ethics: the long-term quest to decide right from wrong” 18th June 2019